 4. Facebook Pixel

 And now we come to the infamous Facebook tracking pixel.
 Ubiquitous among internet marketers and conversion trackers, the Facebook pixel has drawn a lot of ire because of the data it collects.
+You can easily add the pixel to your WordPress site using a Facebook plugin.
 That data is managed through the Facebook for Developers dashboard, and the campaigns are tracked there, too.
 Using the FB pixel, you can track conversions around your site, apps that tie into Facebook, your Facebook and Instagram ads, and more.

 Rather than repeat ourselves here, we have a full, in-depth guide to using the Facebook pixel for conversion tracking and much more.
 Check it out, and you’ll be tracking so many conversions you won’t know how to keep up.
 The FB pixel is that powerful.

 Getting your head around conversion tracking can be difficult.
-There are a lot of aspects that take years to master.
+There are many WordPress analytics plugins out there that can help you install the tracking scripts and many eCommerce solutions and opt-in form plugins that will help you track specific conversions.
+With analytics platforms, there are a lot of aspects that take years to master.
 But if you’re just coming into the ecosystem, and you want to find out how to enhance your marketing campaigns, verify your content’s effectiveness, and boost your ROI, it’s a necessity.
 Get the Facebook and Twitter pixels, set up a Google Ads account, and get Google Analytics to track your site.
 You’ll be well on your way to converting visitors into users in no time.

 What is your preferred method of conversion tracking?

 Article image by LeoWoz / shutterstock.com